XLB: A differentiable massively parallel lattice Boltzmann library in Python: Introduction

-In this paper, we introduce XLB, a distributed multi-GPU differentiable Lattice Boltzmann simulation framework based on the JAX library, specifically aimed at physics-based machine learning applications.
-XLB has been developed with three key objectives: First, to prioritize accessibility, XLB employs Python and offers an interface that closely resembles Numpy, thereby ensuring ease-of-use and enabling quick adoption by a broad user base.
-Second, to emphasize extensibility, XLB adopts an object-oriented programming model, which allows users to effortlessly augment the framework's capabilities and tailor it to diverse research needs.
+In this paper, we introduce XLB, a differentiable massively parallel LBM library based on JAX, aimed to be used for large-scale fluid simulations, optimization, and physics-based machine learning.
+XLB has been developed with three key objectives.
+First, to prioritize accessibility, XLB employs Python and offers an interface that closely resembles Numpy, thereby ensuring ease-of-use and enabling quick adoption by a broad user base.
+Second, to emphasize extensibility, XLB adopts an object-oriented programming model, which allows users to effortlessly augment the library's capabilities and tailor it to diverse research needs.
 Lastly, despite its user-friendly design, XLB does not sacrifice performance; it is engineered for high performance and scalability, making it suitable for both entry-level usage and advanced, resource-intensive applications.

-While open-sourced LBM libraries such as Palabos~\cite{latt2021palabos} and OpenLB~\cite{krause2021openlb} as well as high-performance programming models suitable for LBM calculations (see e.g.~\cite{meneghin2022neon}) exist, the majority are written in low-level programming languages like C/C++.
-This complicates integration of these libraries with machine learning frameworks such as PyTorch or JAX to create unified computational models that combine fluid dynamics with machine learning techniques.
-Moreover, libraries like Palabos and OpenLB have high learning curves that make them less than ideal for rapid research and prototyping where the application itself may demand more focused investigation (rather than solver configuration and details).
-XLB has been designed to fill this gap by providing an accessible and scalable solution for such applications.
-It successfully mitigates the performance shortfalls commonly associated with Python-based solutions, primarily through just-in-time (JIT) complication and distributed computing, positioning it as a compelling choice for research labs requiring a blend of high-performance and ease-of-use.
+While open-source LBM libraries such as Palabos~\cite{latt2021palabos} and OpenLB~\cite{krause2021openlb} as well as high-performance programming models suitable for LBM calculations (see e.g.~\cite{meneghin2022neon}) exist, the majority are written in low-level programming languages like C/C++.
+These libraries have high learning curves that make them less than ideal for rapid research and prototyping where the application itself may demand more focused investigation (rather than solver configuration and details).
+Hence, integration of these tools with available machine learning libraries such as PyTorch or JAX becomes complicated rendering the development of a unified computational model for physics-based machine learning very challenging.
+XLB has been designed to address these issues by providing an accessible and scalable solution for such applications.
+It successfully mitigates the performance shortfalls commonly associated with Python-based solutions, primarily through just-in-time (JIT) compilation and distributed computing, positioning it as a compelling choice for research labs requiring a blend of high-performance and ease-of-use.
 Additionally, XLB's adoption of the permissive Apache License, in contrast to the more restrictive GPL-based licenses of other LBM libraries, enhances its appeal for broader use in both academic and commercial applications.